rollerworks-graveyard/RouteAutowiringBundle/README.md

 ### Registering routes for loading

-Say you have an `AcmeShopBundle` the following route collections:
+Say you have an `AcmeShopBundle` with the following route collections:

 ```yaml
 # Resources/config/routing/frontend.yml